Chart Color Schemes

 Infrastructure

-Sunbury has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Sunbury has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 52 projects that may impact this region.
-Notable initiatives include Sunbury Square Town Centre, East Village Sunbury, Alexander Park Estate, and Redstone.
-The following details projects expected to have the most significance.
+Infrastructure changes significantly influence a region's performance.
+AreaSearch has identified 52 projects potentially impacting this area.
+Notable ones are Sunbury Square Town Centre, East Village Sunbury, Redstone, and Alexander Park Estate.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.